elixirschool/elixirschool/posts/2022-07-12-components-with-dynamic-attributes.md

 ## 3. Solution

-Luckily, in Phoenix LiveView v0.16.0 [assigns_to_attribute/2](https://hexdocs.pm/phoenix_live_view/0.16.0/Phoenix.LiveView.Helpers.html#assigns_to_attributes/2) function was introduced.This function takes in assigns as the first argument and a list of assign’s keys that are to be excluded as the optional second argument.
+Luckily, Phoenix LiveView v0.16.0 introduced the [assigns_to_attribute/2](https://hexdocs.pm/phoenix_live_view/0.16.0/Phoenix.LiveView.Helpers.html#assigns_to_attributes/2) function.
+This function takes in assigns as the first argument and a list of assign’s keys that are to be excluded as the optional second argument.

 This function is Useful for transforming caller assigns into dynamic attributes while stripping reserved keys from the result.